 Brochures setting out the various walks and with a handy map are available from a metal box beside the front gate.
 Black Hill Reserve is always open, day and night.
 We hope you enjoy your visit.

 The Friends of Black Hill acknowledge the Traditional Owners of this land, the Taungurung people of the Kulin nation.
 We pay our respects to their ancestors and Elders, past, present and emerging.

 The Macedon Ranges Shire Council has approved the Black Hill Environmental Management Plan (click link for a copy of the Plan).

 The Plan outlines a vision for the reserve and a set of management principles and actions aimed at achieving this vision.

 Bush Fire January 2015

-It is now three years since the devastating fire and there has been very good regrowth in the affected areas.
+It is now four years since the devastating fire and there has been very good regrowth in the affected areas.
 To support this regrowth visitors are asked to remain on the cleared walking tracks at all times.